SeaChoice and Citizen Scientists:

 Q: How do I get a kit under this program?

-A: SeaChoice has already selected the participants for the second phase of this program in 2018.
+A: SeaChoice has already selected the participants for the third phase of this program in 2022.
 Stay tuned for more opportunities to participate in the future!

 Q: Where can I find more information on choosing what to buy?